This site requires Javascript to be enabled.

 The cargo-generate tool creates a new Rust project quickly by leveraging a pre-existing code base.

-Archway uses cargo-generate and cargo-run-script to provide and manage project templates for dapp development.
+Archway Developer CLI uses cargo-generate and cargo-run-script to provide and manage project templates for dapp development.

 To install cargo-generate with vendored-openssl, and the cargo-run-script module, run the commands: